 Evaluate the route from the delivery point to the spas final location.
 Hot tub manufacturers will provide the dimensions of the delivered package if you ask.
 With a tape measure, walk the actual path the tub will travel and make a plan for any trouble spots.
 Look out for low eaves, air conditioner units, narrow gates, stairs, or anything difficult to maneuver around or over.

 Crane services are available if you live on a hillside or the desired site is difficult to access.
 A crane can lift the spa over walls, buildings or any other obstruction with ease and may cost less than you’d expect.

 Installation & Setup

-Spas purchased online, such as Belize and LifeCast Spas, are delivered curbside, meaning the tub will be delivered to the end of your driveway.
+Spas purchased online, such as LifeCast Spas, are delivered curbside, meaning the tub will be delivered to the end of your driveway.
 Spas purchased from a dealer may be delivered to the final location, but watch out for any hidden fees or extra charges for this service.

 You’ll want to be present on the arranged delivery day to inspect the spa for any damage.
 With a few helpers on hand, follow your plan to easily move the tub to its final location.

 Moving the hot tub to its final location is fairly easy for 2 to 3 people depending on the size of the spa.
 Since the tub will arrive on a pallet, a rented or borrowed pallet jack is an excellent tool for moving the spa.

 Other options are furniture or piano dollies, wheeled frames with carpeted pads, which are available at moving companies for rental or purchase.